Skip to contents

 Logout

 To log out the user, call auth$logout().
-This clears the local session and attempts to revoke tokens at the provider (if a revocation endpoint is available):
+This clears the local session, sets auth$error to "logged_out", reissues a fresh browser token for the next login attempt, and attempts to revoke tokens at the provider (if a revocation endpoint is available):

 observeEvent(input$logout_btn, {